ckormanyos/soft_double/README.md

 }
 ```

-When working with soft_double, doing some
+When working with soft_double, performing library verification,
-library verification, prototyping project-specific software algorithms
+or prototyping project-specific software algorithms
 (intended) to use the `soft_double` type, a built-in 64-bit `double`
-is often helpful and possibly avbailable.
+can be helpful if avbailable.

-In fact, the examples, testing and verification of numerical correctness
+The examples, testing and verification of numerical correctness
-in the soft_double project actually use 64-bit built-in `double`,
+in the soft_double project do, in fact, actually use 64-bit built-in `double`.
-and this assumes that data type is available on the target
-system/compiler combination.

-For verification purposes, it is possible to use a convenient
-C++-style template `union` called `uz_type<>` to initialize an instance of `soft_double`.
+A C++-style template `union` called `uz_type<>` can be used to
-Initialization with the `uz_type<>` union can be combined with
+initialize `soft_double`, particularly when combined with
-the special `soft_double` two-parameter class constructor from `uint64_t`
+the special two-parameter class constructor from `uint64_t`
 and the `math::softfloat::detail::nothing` structure, as shown below.
 In this way it is possible to make mixed use of both built-in 64-bit `double`
 as well as `soft_double` within the same project when 64-bit `double`